60 Best Healthy Memorial Day Recipes

 Get our recipe for 7-Layer Dip.

 Cheese and Chorizo Stuffed Jalapeños

-In this healthy stuffed jalapeños recipe, we pull back on quantity and add in quality ingredients that will pack a flavorful punch and harness the heat of the jalapeños, rather than slathering it in unnecessary fat and calories.
+In this healthy stuffed jalapeños recipe, we pull back on quantity and add in quality ingredients that will pack a flavorful punch and harness the heat of the jalapeños rather than slathering them in unnecessary fat and calories.